 The Catuvellaunian fortress at Camulodunum (Colchester) had been turned into a civilian settlement by 49 AD.
 The settlement was populated mainly by retired soldiers, large public buildings were erected, including a theatre and a senate house.
 The Temple of Claudius was built to worship the Emperor, probably after his death in 54 AD, when he was deified, it was totally destroyed during the rebellion of Boudica.
 The head of a life-size bronze statue of Claudius was discovered in the River Alde in 1907, at a site around 30 miles from Colchester and on the southern edge of Iceni territory, it could possibly have been broken from a statue in the temple by Boudica's forces and carried off as a trophy, although concrete evidence to support this theory is lacking.
 The town was later rebuilt and enclosed by a substantial defensive wall.

 A thick layer of red soot has been unearthed in modern Colchester, a survival from the time when Boudicca set the city ablaze.
-The George Hotel, on High Street has a glass pane in its basement which reveals the distinctive burnt red clay.
-A archeaological dig at Colchester found evidence to suggest every house had been carefully levelled, one by one, by the Iceni.
-This archaeological layer is known as Boudicca's Destruction Horizon, with burnt artifacts from the period, many of which are displayed at Colchester Castle Museum, which now occupies the site of the Roman Temple of Claudius.
+The George Hotel, on High Street, has a glass pane in its basement which reveals the distinctive burnt red clay.
+An archaeological dig at Colchester found evidence to suggest every house had been carefully levelled, one by one, by the Iceni.
+This archaeological layer is known as Boudicca's Destruction Horizon, with burnt artefacts from the period, many of which are displayed at Colchester Castle Museum, which now occupies the site of the Roman Temple of Claudius.

 The Roman Amphitheatre at Chester dates from around 86 AD and is the largest yet excavated in the whole of the British Isles.
 It was constructed shortly after the establishment of the fort to provide an entertainment centre and training ground for the troops of the 20th Legion stationed there.
 It is semi circular in form as only half of the structure has been excavated.
 The structure consisted of a 40 feet (12 metre) high stone ellipse, 320 feet (98 metres) along the major axis by 286 feet (87 m) along the minor.
 The exits are positioned along the four points of the compass.
 Evidence of eight vaulted stairways, known as vomitoria, has been uncovered, which opened directly on to the street and served as entrances to the auditorium.

-At the Roman town of Aquae Sulis (Bath), an impressive bath-house was built around natural hot springs, on a site which had been a shrine of the Celts, dedicated to their goddess, Sulis.
+At the Roman town of Aquae Sulis (Bath), an impressive bathhouse was built around natural hot springs, on a site that had been a shrine of the Celts, dedicated to their goddess, Sulis.
 The Romans identified the goddess with their goddess Minerva and encouraged her worship.
 The Roman Baths now house a museum collection of outstanding quality and international significance.

 Hadrian's Wall was built as a defence against the warlike Pictish tribes of Scotland and marks the northern boundary of the Roman Empire, it was built following a visit to Britain by the emperor Hadrian in 122 A.D. and remains today a fitting memorial to an Emperor distinguished for his architectural ambitions.
 Construction probably commenced on the wall in 122 A.D. and was largely completed within eight years.
 The work was carried out by the Second, Sixth and Twentieth legions, normally based in York, Chester and Caerleon.